nicercode/nicercode.github.io/source/intro/preliminaries.md

 most of what you need to do (apart from statistics and plotting).
 If you get lost in the first half *make sure you speak up*.

-We're going to focus on concepts, best practices and workflow just as much on getting you going with the syntax and commands.
-R is simply too large to teach in just one day (or the three days that the full course runs for), and so my main hope is that you get enough of a flavour of it to continue the learning process.
+We're going to focus on concepts, best practices and workflow almost as much on getting you going with the syntax and commands.
+R is simply too large to teach in just one day (or the three days that the full course runs for), and so my main hope is that you get enough of a flavour of it to continue the learning process yourself.
 I probably have more material here than we'll get through today, and I feel that this really just scratches the surface.

+# Learning R can be frustrating

+ - Learning R is not necessarily hard, but not necessarily easy either.
+Different people will make the logical connections faster than others, and until it "clicks" it may seem like a battle.
+ - Ask questions as you are unclear and we'll help make those connections faster.
+ - It is a programming language
+   - don't think of it a statistical program that you use from a command line
+   - think of it as a programming language that happens to have a lot of statistical functions.

+ - The big challenge is going to be bridging between the nebuluous "what I think I want to do" and the precice "computer -- this is what I need you to do".
+ - It is easy to underestimate how precice instructions need to be.
+   We'll see examples, but things like ("take the mean of the leg lengths by species" are intuitively obvious to us, but can be hard precicely convey to a computer.
+    - what if there are missing data?
+	- does it matter if there are different numbers individual per species?
+	- does it matter if there are different sized legs on each species (which leg?)
+	- what happens if someone gave ranges for some of the leg measurements, rather than one number?
+	- what about subspecies?

+ - There is a good Douglas Adams quote about this: *"If you really want to understand something, the best way is to try and explain it to someone else.
+That forces you to sort it out in your mind.
+And the more slow and dim-witted your pupil, the more you have to break things down into more and more simple ideas.
+And that's really the essence of programming.
+By the time you've sorted out a complicated idea into little steps that even a stupid machine can deal with, you've learned something about it yourself."* (from Dirk Gentley's Holistic Detective Agency).

+# RStudio

 We're going to focus on using RStudio for two reasons: